t-tk/groff-CJK-font/README.md

 # About

-This repository provides unofficial patch for groff (GNU troff) in order to better support CJK fonts.
+This repository provides unofficial patch for groff (GNU troff) in order to better support CJK (Chinese, Japanese, Korean) fonts.

 # Contents